Swarming (honey bee): Preparation

 Worker bees create queen cups throughout the year.
 When the hive is getting ready to swarm, the queen lays eggs into the queen cups.
 New queens are raised and the hive may swarm as soon as the queen cells are capped and before the new virgin queens emerge from their queen cells.
 A laying queen is too heavy to fly long distances.
 Therefore, the workers will stop feeding her before the anticipated swarm date and the queen will stop laying eggs.
-Swarming creates an interruption in the brood cycle of the original colony.
+Swarming thus creates an interruption in the brood cycle of the original colony.
 During the swarm preparation, scout bees will simply find a nearby location for the swarm to cluster.
 When a honey bee swarm emerges from a hive they do not fly far at first.
-They may gather in a tree or on a branch only a few metres from the hive.
-There, they cluster about the queen and send 20–50 scout bees out to find suitable new nest locations.
+They may gather in a tree or on a branch only a few metres (yards) from the hive.
+There they cluster about the queen and send 20 to 50 scout bees out to find suitable new nest locations.
 This intermediate stop is not for permanent habitation and they will normally leave within a few hours to a suitable location.
 It is from this temporary location that the cluster will determine the final nest site based on the level of excitement of the dances of the scout bees.
-It is unusual if a swarm clusters for more than three days at an intermediate stop.
+It is unusual for a swarm to cluster for more than three days at an intermediate stop.

-During the intermediate stop, swarm performs thermoregulation, maintaining its cluster core temperature at 34-36 degree Celsius and its cluster mantle temperature above 15 degree Celsius by reducing heat loss.
-As soon as the scout bees find a new home, swarm maintains its mantle temperature to 34-36 degree Celsius which is required for the flight.
+During the intermediate stop, the swarm performs thermoregulation, maintaining its cluster core temperature at 34-36 degrees Celsius (93 to 97 °F) and its cluster mantle temperature above 15 degree Celsius (59 °F) by reducing heat loss.
+As soon as the scout bees find a new home, the swarm maintains its mantle temperature to 34-36 degree Celsius (93 to 97 °F) which is required for the flight.
 This process is necessary for the conservation of energy supply.

-Swarming creates a vulnerable time in the life of honey bees.
+Swarming is a vulnerable time in the life of honey bees.
 Swarms are provisioned only with the nectar or honey they carry in their stomachs.
-A swarm will starve if it does not quickly find a home and more nectar stores.
+A swarm will starve if it does not quickly find a home and more nectar sources.
 This happens most often with early swarms that leave on a warm day that is followed by cold or rainy weather in spring.
 The remnant colony, after having produced one or more swarms, is usually well provisioned with food.
-But, the new queen can be lost or eaten by predators during her mating flight, or poor weather can prevent her mating flight.
-In this case the hive has no further young brood to raise additional queens, and it will not survive.
+But the new queen can be lost or eaten by predators during her mating flight, or poor weather can prevent her mating flight.
+In this case, with no further young brood to raise additional queens, the hive will not survive.
 A cast swarm will usually contain a young virgin queen.